aidankirk617/Networks-3/README.md

  client.BattleDriver [server address] [port] [username]
  ```
  Commands:
- - /battle    : sent by clients immediately after connecting the the server with \<username> where username is the user’s nick name.
+ - battle    : sent by clients immediately after connecting the the server with \<username> where username is the user’s nick name.
-   - /battle \<username>
+   - USE: /battle \<username>

- - /start     : begin a game of Battleship.
+ - start     : begin a game of Battleship.
 Play cannot begin if 2 or more users are not present.
+   - USE: /start

+ - fire      : sent during game play to indicate the user to attack, and the location within the board you wish to attack.
- - /fire      :
+   - USE: /fire \<[0-9]+> \<[0-9]+> \<username>

+ - surrender : sent when you intend to disconnect from the server.
- - /surrender :
+   - USE: /surrender

+ - display   : sent when you want to examine the current state of a board.
- - /display   :
+   - USE: /display \<username>

 ## Known Issues: Troubleshooting